EPCCed/git-github-travis-lab/README.md

 Enable your repository on Travis CI
 -----------------------------------

-Now, tell Travis CI to check for changes in your repository.

-Click on your name on the top-right of the Travis CI page.
+Now, you need to tell Travis CI to check for changes in your repository, so click on your name on the top-right of the Travis CI page and select **Accounts**.

-This page shows a list of your GitHub repositories that Travis CI knows about.
+This will take you to a page, https://travis-ci.org/profile/USERNAME, which shows a list of your GitHub repositories that Travis CI knows about.

-If you cannot see `USERNAME/git-github-travis-lab`, then click the Sync button.
+If you cannot see `USERNAME/git-gitlab-travis-lab`, then click the **Sync account** button which tells Travis CI to check your current repositories on GitHub.

-Once you can see `USERNAME/git-github-travis-lab`, then click on the repository switch (the X button) so that Travis CI knows to check that repository for changes.
+When you can see `USERNAME/git-github-travis-lab`, then click on the button next to it to instruct Travis CI to monitor that repository for changes.
+The X icon should change to a check/tick icon.

 Write a test
 ------------

-In the directory `msc/tests`, create a file called `test_USERNAME.py`.
+In the directory `msc/tests`, create a test file called `test_USERNAME.py`.

-Add the following imports, to import the functions in `msc/rot13.py`:
+Add the following imports, to import the functions in `msc/rot13.py`, into your test file:

 ```
 from msc.rot13 import rot13